 The Pembleton story starts in Bayton, Worcestershire, back in April 1999, with former National Hill Climb Champion Phil Gregory planning a cycling tour of Ireland.
 While researching the pricing structure of the Dún Laoghaire ferry, he noted that motorcycles and tricycles went free.
 Phil immediately began to speculate: would this exemption extend to three-wheeled cycle cars?

 Phil’s career in hill-climb racing had seen him set a slew of records at events across the country.
-But he was also acquainted with the engineering side of motoring, thanks to his experience in a design role in the family business, which had ultimately led to him designing and building his own National Championship winning V-Twin engine and race bike.
+But he was also very well acquainted with the engineering side of motoring, thanks to his experience in a design role in the family business, which had ultimately led to him designing and building his own National Championship winning V-Twin engine and race bikes.

 The prospect of free ferry travel across the Irish sea was just the spark Phil needed to re-ignite that longstanding passion – and he set to work on the first Pembleton car soon after.
 Phil’s design pedigree and enthusiasm for all things automotive quickly led to the formation of Pembleton Motor Company, and a series of highly-specialised cars were soon shipped across the world to be hand built by their owners.

 In 2015, Pembleton Motor Company was joined by Phil’s son, Guy, who now leads production (with Phil himself assuming a new role as a specialist designer and fabricator).
 The business relies on a small core of dedicated petrol-heads: alongside Guy and Phil, there’s historic racing driver Sam Stretton and graduate engineer John Mockett, whose technical expertise helps us to realise our design ambitions.
 Phil's step back and change in role marked the end of the self-build era at Pembleton, and work soon started on a fresh, new design.